 Art in Paradise is one of the largest 3D Museums in Asia, whereas slope of Langkawi Cable Car is one of the steepest in the world!

 Other popular attractions of the island are Underwater World, Langkawi Wildlife Park & Bird Paradise.
 Underwater World is one of Malaysia’s largest aquariums.
 It is located in Pantai Cenang area.
 Underwater World aquarium has few sections including Antarctic section where you can meet lovely penguins!
 Langkawi Wildlife Park & Bird Paradise is a large park near Ayer Hangat area.
 It has a large walk-in aviary and areas where mammals live.
 You can take part in animal feeding sessions, just like in Kuala Lumpur Bird Park!

-If you are a nature and outdoor activities lover like us, go on island and mangrove tours and try kayaking.
-Tours usually cost 50 – 70 Euro per boat, depending on the company and duration.
+If you are a nature and outdoor activities lover like us, go on an island and mangrove tours and try kayaking.
+Tours usually cost 50 – 70 EUR per boat, depending on the company and duration.
 So, that means – the more people on the boat, the smaller price per person.
 But, note!
 There can be a limit, say, no more than 5 persons.

 These tours can also include some extras, like bird watching and fish feeding.
 Go to Cenang beach or Tanjung Rhu beach to book the tour with any of many operators or ask at your guesthouse/ hotel!

 Island hopping tour in Langkawi takes few hours.
 The boat usually drops you also on Pulau Dayang as well.
 Lake of the Pregnant Maiden is located there and it is very popular tourist destination.
 This lake is fresh water lake, where you can also go for a refreshing swim.